Independent contractors

 dli.laborstandards@state.mn.us

-This handbook is based on current UI legislation; statements are intended for general information and do not have the effect of law.
-The Minnesota Unemployment Insurance Law - MN Statutes 268.001 to 268.23 and Administrative Rules 3310 and 3315 - can be accessed through our website at www.uimn.org by clicking Employers & Agents, Help and Support, then the UI Law link.
+The Minnesota Unemployment Insurance Law - MN Statutes 268.001 to 268.23 and Administrative Rules 3310 and 3315 - can be accessed through our website at ui.mn.gov by selecting Employers & Agents, Help and Support, then the UI Law link.

 Back to the Table of Contents